The MBB consulting journey is challenging and treacherous

-I felt confused.
 The job expectations were unclear, and they changed from partner to partner.
 I had no idea what I needed to do.

 1. Alex

-He was a superstar consultant.
+He was a superstar consultant, a proper nerd.

 He worked at an unimaginable level, creating impeccable documents.
 Partners and clients adored him.

-Luckily, we became good friends.
 Throughout the project, he taught me his tips and tricks.

 Alex’s lessons helped me to achieve a step change in my performance.
-It was an overnight transformation (almost three months, really).
-It felt great to get rid of all the inefficiencies and bad habits.

 2. Tim

-He was a superstar manager.
-He also had a sharp mind and was a brilliant problem-solver.
-Maybe the smartest guy I met in the firm.
+He also had a sharp mind and was a brilliant problem-solver, perhaps the smartest person I met in the firm.

 His unique spike was building fantastic relationships with senior leaders and clients.

 In hindsight, I understand that Tim did this only because I became valuable to him.
-In a way, Alex helped to unlock Tim's relationship.
+In a way, Alex helped me to unlock Tim's relationship.

 Consequently, Tim unlocked relationships with senior partners.
 This helped me understand their needs and how to become useful to them.
 It also taught me how to ask for help.